SIR-trading/SIR-gitbook/protocol-overview/sir-a-dividend-paying-token/tokenomics-model.md

 **Transparent Predictability:** Instead of teams selling tokens unpredictably to fund operations, SIR embeds liquidity incentives directly into the protocol in a transparent, permanent manner.

-### The Best of Both Worlds
+**The Best of Both Worlds**

 For participants seeking to optimize their position:
 - **Stake SIR:** Earn ETH dividends from protocol fees
 - **Provide Liquidity:** Earn SIR rewards to offset dilution
 - **Do Both:** LP and stake earned SIR for maximum benefit (no dilution + ETH dividends)

-## Protocol-Owned Liquidity Strategy
+## Protocol-Owned Liquidity

-The SIR protocol implements a unique approach to liquidity sustainability through its [Protocol-Owned Liquidity (POL) mechanism](../../liquidity-and-leverage/protocol-owned-liquidity.md).

-### Key Innovation: The 9% Capture

-Every liquidity deposit (TEA minting) contributes 9% directly to permanent protocol reserves.
-This transforms the traditional liquidity paradigm:

-**Traditional Approach:** Protocols temporarily "rent" liquidity through incentives that must be continuously paid **SIR Approach:** Immediate partial acquisition of liquidity that compounds forever

-### Strategic Impact
-- **Permanent Base:** POL never withdraws, providing unshakeable foundation liquidity
-- **Compound Growth:** POL earns fees alongside other LPers, continuously growing
-- **Reduced Mercenary Risk:** Less dependence on temporary liquidity providers
-- **Long-term Alignment:** Creates a self-reinforcing system where success breeds stability
+SIR implements a groundbreaking approach where 9% of every TEA deposit becomes permanent protocol-owned liquidity (POL).
+This POL never withdraws and continuously earns fees, creating a growing foundation that reduces reliance on temporary incentives over time.

-For detailed mechanics and benefits, see the dedicated [Protocol-Owned Liquidity section](../../liquidity-and-leverage/protocol-owned-liquidity.md).
+For detailed mechanics, benefits, and projections, see the dedicated [Protocol-Owned Liquidity section](../../liquidity-and-leverage/protocol-owned-liquidity.md).

 ## Economic Alignment

-### Incentive Structure
+**Incentive Structure**

 The protocol aligns all participant incentives toward sustainable growth: